Great Travel Deals for Fall - Washingtonian

 Where: The Omni Homestead Resort, Hot Springs, Va.; 540-839-1766.

 What’s special: For over 100 years, the Homestead has been welcoming presidents and dignitaries from around the world.
 It’s also a huge favorite of guests from the DMV.
 Sitting on 2,000 magnificent acres, this elegant resort offers a long list of activities and amenities.
 Guests can golf on two championship courses, play tennis, horseback ride, go fly fishing, head to the shooting club, swim indoors, relax at the spa, and dine at a variety of restaurants from fine to casual.
 Guests can even take to the same healing mineral waters that Thomas Jefferson experienced in 1818.
-The resort recently underwent a $140-million renovation that updated the façade, guest rooms, and the Great Hall.
+The resort is undergoing a $140-million renovation that updated the façade, guest rooms, and the Great Hall.
 The theater is being converted into a small bar with dinner-theater style seating, while the casino building will see the main-floor Pro Shop converted into a fast-casual picnic-style dining experience.
 The hotel is also adding 4,000 square foot of meeting space.

 The deal: The “Virginia Wine & Relaxation” exclusive Washingtonian package includes a wine-tasting flight for two at the Virginia Wine Experience and two day passes to the spa’s adults-only Serenity Garden, which features the resort’s natural hot springs.
 To book use promo code VWINE.
 Room rates start at $399 a night.

-Note: This story has been corrected since its original posting.